Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Variants of the Lyndon factorization and lyn2vec

-\paragraph{Double-stranded factorization.} Due to the double-stranded nature of the genome, we are interested in signatures able to highlight the common regions between two overlapping reads originating from opposite strands.
-To this aim, given a Lyndon-based factorization $\fact$ (see the previous Section~\ref{ssec:theo-investigation}), we introduce the definition of \emph{double-stranded} factorization algorithm $\fact\comb$ built on the (basic) algorithm $\fact$, having the fundamental property stated by the following Theorem~\ref{prop:comb}.
-The main idea is the following: given a sequence $s$, we would like a factorization such that the factorization of its reverse and complement $\bar{s}$ is the reverse sequence of its reverse and complement factors.
-As we will see further in detail, this goal is reached by applying to $s$ and $\bar{s}$ a basic algorithm $F$ and appropriately combining the two obtained fingerprints.
+\paragraph{Double-stranded factorization.} We are interested in signatures able to highlight the common regions between two overlapping reads originating from opposite strands of the genome.
+To this aim, given a Lyndon-based factorization $\fact$ (Section~\ref{ssec:theo-investigation}), we introduce the definition of \emph{double-stranded} factorization $\fact\comb$ built on on a basic algorithm $\fact$, which has the fundamental property stated by the following Definition~\ref{prop:comb}.
+Indeed, we seek for a factorization algorithm $F\comb$ such that the factorization $\fact\comb(\overline{s})$ of the reverse and complement $\overline{s}$ of a string $s$ is equal to the reversed list of the reverse and complement of the factors of $\fact(s)$.
+We show (Theorem \ref{prop:comb}) that there exists an algorithm for constructing such a factorization, by appropriately combining the fingerprints obtained from $\fact(s)$ and $\fact(\overline{s})$.